 - Be sure your child does not breast-feed a baby while taking this drug.
-Your child may also need to avoid breast-feeding a baby for some time after her last dose.
-Talk with your child’s doctor to see if your child needs to avoid breast-feeding a baby after her last dose.
+Your child may also need to avoid breast-feeding a baby for some time after the last dose.
+Talk with your child’s doctor to see if your child needs to avoid breast-feeding a baby after the last dose.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe to give this drug with all of your child’s other drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Worsening of asthma has happened in people taking drugs like this one.
 Talk with the doctor.

 - This drug may raise the chance of a broken leg.
 Talk with the doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Have your child get a bone density test as you have been told by your child’s doctor.